 5. App-based screen time management

 You’ll find no shortage of apps these days that can help parents with screen time management.
 The most recent, and probably easiest app to implement for Apple families is Screen Time.
-If your kids are linked into Family Sharing, you can easily set Downtime, app access, as well as limit setting by the app), and content restrictions all from your own iPhone.
+If your kids are linked into Family Sharing, you can easily set Downtime, app access (as well as limit setting by the app), and content restrictions all from your own iPhone.
 And with the newest iOS 12.2 version, parents have even more control, like setting Downtime limits by the day.

 There are plenty of other popular options, like apps available directly from your Internet service provider or mobile provider, as well as apps like Unglue, which offers a built -n chore chart and screen time bank to help teach kids to become more responsible for their own screen time.